Tabor-Wing House: History

 Thomas Tabor, the builder of the house, had come to the future Town of Dover as a young boy with his father from Rhode Island in 1748, when it was largely uninhabited by European settlers.
 His father willed him his landholdings, including all of present-day Dover Plains, upon his death in 1782.
 After building the house around 1810, shortly after the town was established, he in turn willed it to his daughter Sally.
 She was married to Mahlon Wing, another of the area's prominent landowners for whom the hamlet of Wingdale is named.

-Wing descendants would occupy the house for over 75 years, from 1839 until 1926.
+Wing descendants would occupy the house for over 75 years, from 1839 until 1926 until Theodore Wing's widow Mary died in 1926.
+In 1928 the house was sold to Frank and Mae Connell.
 Shortly afterwards, modern oil heating was installed.
-The house passed through a succession of private owners, who upgraded the plumbing and heating as needed.
-It was acquired in the late 1970s by the Dover Historical Society, which made many improvements to its infrastructure before it was put into service as a library.
+It was acquired in May, 1977 by the Dover Historical Society, which made many improvements to its infrastructure before it was put into service as a library.

 In 2003 the library moved out to larger quarters and the Historical Society donated it to the town.
 It began making improvements to the interior, restoring it to its original appearance and appropriate period furnishings.
 After it completed those restorations in 2006, it moved some of its offices in.